YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 Call it the holy grail—or whatever faith-agnostic metaphor you prefer—of Gmail integration, but whatever it is, it has always been seemingly unattainable.
 Until now.

-First, I’ll explain what doesn’t work, and then I’ll explain the solution that I arrived at.
+First, I’ll explain what doesn’t work, and then I’ll explain the solution that I finally arrived at.

 ## Just use forwarding!